lcdb/lcdb-wf/references/README.md

 ## Requirements

-All files are required to be gzipped.
-Note that there is a `unzip_fasta` rule that will temporarily unzip the fasta for things like bowtie2 index building that don't support gzipped input.
+**All files created by a block are required to be gzipped.**

+If a URL points to an uncompressed GTF file, a post-processing function must gzip it.
+Any post-processing functions must write gzipped output files.

 Other than that, it's up to the user to decide what transformations (if any) are required.
 Examples might include: